maxbiostat/BayesianStatisticsCourse/README.md

 ## Lecture 9: Applications I

 - Ever wondered what to do when both the number of trials and success probability are unknown in a binomial model?
 Well, [this](https://pluto.mscc.huji.ac.il/~galelidan/52558/Material/Raftery.pdf) paper by Adrian Raftery has _an_ answer.
+See also [this](https://stats.stackexchange.com/questions/113851/bayesian-estimation-of-n-of-a-binomial-distribution) discussion with JAGS and Stan implementations.
 - [This](https://mc-stan.org/users/documentation/case-studies/golf.html) case study shows how to create a model from first (physical) principles.

 ## Lecture 10: Applications II